Skip to main content

 Conclusion

-This guide outlines a basic strategy for managing trading pairs completely automatically in Gunbot using AutoConfig.
+This guide outlines a basic strategy for managing trading pairs automatically in Gunbot using AutoConfig.

 Full autoconfig.json